rana/ora/README.md

 otherwise, the minimum of `PrefetchRowCount` and `PrefetchMemorySize` is used.
 The default uses a `PrefetchMemorySize` of 134MB.

-Opening and closing `ResultSets` is managed internally. `ResultSet` doesn't have an Open method or Close method.
+Opening and closing `ResultSets` is managed internally. `ResultSet` does not have an Open method or Close method.

 `IntervalYM` may be be inserted and selected: